Hyperion302/meteor/backend/src/services/ChannelDataService/README.md

 ## /updateChannel

+_Channels can only be updated by the owner_

 1. Updates DB entry
 2. Calls [SearchService](../SearchService/README.md)/updateChannel to update fields

 ## /deleteChannel

+_Channels can only be deleted by the owner_

 1. Calls [SearchService](../SearchService/README.md)/deleteChannel to remove from search index
 2. Removes from DB